icenet-ai/icenet-notebooks/README.md

 pip install -U netCDF4<=1.6.0
 ```

+If you are running into setup issues, please use the conda `environment.yml` file from [icenet-pipeline](https://github.com/icenet-ai/icenet-pipeline) corresponding to the tagged version of this repository to create a python conda environment.

+All three main icenet-related repositories ([icenet](https://github.com/icenet-ai/icenet), [icenet-notebooks](https://github.com/icenet-ai/icenet-notebooks) and [icenet-pipeline](https://github.com/icenet-ai/icenet-pipeline)) share a common version tag.

 ### scratch\_ noteboooks

 Many of the other notebooks are scratch or potentially useful (or were once useful) when the codebase was being refactored.
 These are named scratch\_ to show that they're only potentially useful if you want to explore or adapt them.